gerardpontino/k3s-clustersetup-automation-macbook/README.md

 This setup is perfect if you want to:

-Practice Kubernetes use cases or certification labs (CKA, CKAD, CKS)
+Practice Kubernetes use cases or few certification labs (CKA, CKAD, CKS)

 Quickly spin up a fresh K3s environment for testing